raiyan74/JavaFX-Pixel-Sorter/README.md

-# JavaFX-Pixel-Sorter version 0.3
+# JavaFX-Pixel-Sorter version 0.4

 A simple photo editor written with JavaFX that can apply a pixel sorting algorithm on a given image file and also able to save the altered image.

+Changes:
+~added a input field to pass in threshold for sorting algorithms.
+~added a restore image option so user can get back to the original image and apply new sort.

-In order to run the code, here is what you need to do:
+In order to run the Pixel Sorter Application:

-- Install Java SDK 17(or up) and JavaFX SDK(openjfx.io) on your system.
-- Use any IDE to make a Java project.
-- Add javaFX library to your project.
-- Add PixelSortApp.java and RunApp.java from the repository to your project as seperate classes.
-- Edit the package name according to your project.
-- Run the project from RunApp class's main method.
+- Download the "Pixel Sorter v04s.zip";
+- Extract the .zip file;
+- If you don't have Java JDK installed on your windows, download a Java JDK and install it.
+- Java Runtime Environment is bundled with the .exe file, so you don't need to have that on your windows, but if get any error trying to run the .exe maybe try installing a JRE aswell.
+[JRE version MUST BE above 1.7]